AndreReyesG/lab/README.md

 # The Lab
-In this repo is my playground.
+This repo is my playground.